defiant00/minet/Documentation/Quick Start for JS Coders.md

     else
         alert('something else')
 ```
-A partial if is an if containing an expression, but the comparison operator and value(s) are on their own
+A partial if is an **if** containing an expression, but the comparison operator and value(s) are on their own
 indented lines.
 This is Minet's equivalent to JavaScript's **switch** statement, but with the added flexibility
 of allowing any comparision operator and multiple potential comma-separated values.

-The expression in a partial if is evaluated once and stored in a temporary variable;
+The expression in a partial if is evaluated once and stored in a temporary variable.
 ```
 if x
     = 1, 2